 Group Volunteer Project – Third Tuesdays

 Each Third Tuesday FDT provides a family gathering including a light, yet balance dinner.
 Groups can prepare activities for the night, provide and serve dinner, help families sign in and provide information, have dinner with a family, lead activities, and help us clean up after.
 This is a wonderful volunteer project for a group of caring adults.
-We have a detailed description of this project, contact Ciara Thompson at [email protected] for full details.
+We have a detailed description of this project, contact [email protected] for full details.
 We do this once a year and everyone walks away feeling a fullness of spirit.

 Empowering Kids with Incarcerated Parents (EKWIP):